Safe, secure income can help reduce stress.

-Finally, I am able to file for my social security retirement income.
-It has been a long time coming, so many years of paying in the absolute maximum.
-Now I get my check each and every month, Woo Hoo!
+Finally, I can file for my social security retirement income.
+It has been a long time coming, so many years of paying in the absolute maximum to the Social Security Trust Fund.
+Finally, now I get my check each month, Woo Hoo!

-Along with my new found financial windfall, my doctor informed me I also received a “free” evaluation as my introduction to Medicare and he was required to complete it.
+Along with my newfound financial windfall, my doctor informed me I also received a “free” evaluation as my introduction to Medicare, and he was required to complete it.
 Since I am now qualified for Medicare, the government wanted to evaluate my health.
-During the exam I was asked to complete a written “senility” test, 3 pages of questions.
-Now these were not difficult but were somewhat telling of what many other seniors may face.
+Therefore, I was asked to complete a written “senility” test, three pages of questions during the exam.
+Now, these were not difficult but were somewhat telling of what many other seniors may face.

-Baby boomers are afraid of more than not being able to retire comfortably.
-They’re also afraid they won’t be able to afford necessary health care or even making ends meet.
+Baby Boomers are afraid of more than not being able to retire comfortably.
+They’re also afraid they won’t afford necessary health care or even make ends meet.
 And as if that’s not enough, they’re also worried that their kids (or grandkids) will be moving back home.
-How positive would you be if money concerns shared with your children could mean that grandchildren could be using up your important retirement income, it is happening more than any of us know.
+How positive would you be if money concerns shared with your children could mean that grandchildren could be using up your significant retirement income?
+Unfortunately, it is happening more than any of us know.

-The poll indicates that 68% of Americans who are working or who have a spouse working are afraid there won’t be enough money for retirement.
-On top of concern over having sufficient retirement income there is health expense concerns.
-Among those still working, fear of medical expense covered by Medicare as the baby boomer transfers from company sponsored (or private) insurance coverage becomes a huge concern.
+The poll indicates that 68% of Americans working or who have a spouse working are afraid there won’t be enough money for retirement.
+On top of concern over having sufficient retirement income, there are health expense concerns.
+Among those still working, fear of medical expense covered by Medicare as the baby boomer transfers from company-sponsored (or private) insurance coverage becomes a huge concern.
 63% fear they’ll run into medical bills that they won’t be able to pay.
-40% of the employed worry that either they or their spouse will have to tack on a second job just to meet everyday expenses.
+40% of the employed worry that they or their spouse will have to tackle a second job to meet everyday expenses.

-And of course there are inflation concerns.
-The current rate of inflation hovers around 2.2% annually that seems reasonable until you realize the government (through the Consumer Price Index http://www.bls.gov/cpi/ ) does not include in that calculation rate is food or energy.
-(Under the Reagan Administration, food was omitted from the CPI and under the Clinton Administration energy was omitted.)
-So what is the real inflation rate and should the baby boomers be worried.
+And, of course, there are inflation concerns.
+The current inflation rate hovers around 2.2% annually, which seems reasonable until you realize the government (through the Consumer Price Index http://www.bls.gov/cpi/ ) does not include in that calculation rate is food or energy.
+(Under the Reagan Administration, food was omitted from the CPI, and under the Clinton, Administration energy was omitted.)
+So what is the real inflation rate, and should the baby boomers be worried.
 Yes!

-“It is not the pile of money you have, it is the income you receive each month.”
-Spend all of your ,monthly money each month because guess what?
-It comes again the next month!
+“It is not the pile of money you have, and it is the income you receive each month.”
+So spend all of your monthly money each month because guess what?
+It comes the next month again!

-As an example, if you are concerned about money and hoard your funds with a fear of running out of money (actually 47% of those surveyed had this fear) consider looking at your funds from the other side of the table.
-Why not use some for income now, send some ahead for use in 5 years, 10 years and 20 years.
-This is called income laddering and it can be done without any exposure to risk.
+As an example, if you are concerned about money and hoard your funds with a fear of running out of money (actually, 47% of those surveyed had this fear), consider looking at your funds from the other side of the table.
+Why not use some for income now?
+Then, send some ahead for use in 5 years, 10 years, and 20 years.
+This is called income laddering, and it can be done without any risk exposure.
 All it takes is working with someone who understands that sufficient monthly income means reduced stress and living a happier life.

 That sort of says it all doesn’t it?